 2 to 3 Days in Girona Itinerary

-Without further ado, this is the perfect 2- to 3-day Girona itinerary to help you plan the perfect trip to this beautiful Catalonian city.
+Without further ado, this is the best things to do in Girona over 2 to 3 days to help you plan the perfect trip to this beautiful Catalonian city.

 Day 1: Old Town Highlights

-The first day will take you around the old town and all of the top sites to see here.
+The first day will take you around the historic centre and all of the top sites to see here.
 If you would like to see most of these sites on a guided walking tour, then this small-group tour of Girona will cover a number of places listed in this itinerary.

 You can get a great view of the city from the top of the walls and there are many towers along them that you can climb in order to get a good vantage point.
 There are also a number of nice gardens along the base of the walls that are worth wandering through, as well.